xpack/web-doxygen/website/docs/manual/pages/markdown.md

 </code></pre>

-<p>Note that Doxygen will also produce the links without the angle brackets.</p>
+Note that Doxygen will also produce the links without the angle brackets.

 ## Markdown Extensions {#markdown_extra}